Ifeanyi55/Convert2Docx/README.md

 ### Convert selected pages

-You can select specific pages in the pdf file you wish to convert to a docx file by passing a numeric vector to the `pages` argument in the `selectPages()` function.
+You can select specific pages in the pdf file you wish to convert to a docx file by passing a numeric vector of the pages to the `pages` argument in the `selectPages()` function.

 ![Image4](convert3.png)